HadesLabs/one-stop-piracy-shop/README.md

 * [The Pirate Bay](http://thepiratebay.org/) - One of the oldest names in the book, yet one of the most dangerous.
 TPB is filled with fake and malicious uploads and should never be used for software or games.
 Other types of media, like movies and TV, should be fine if you take [some steps](https://www.reddit.com/r/Piracy/wiki/browsing_and_downloading_guide) to keep yourself safe from malware, but you should check other websites first.
 * [SteamUnlocked](https://steamunlocked.net/) - After further research, I've deemed this site potentially malicious.
 Files provided by the site are generally safe, but ad redirects may contain malware.
 Download servers are also sketchy and slow, avoid if possible.
 If you can't find a game on any other site, come here as a last resort.
+* IGGGames - Known for injecting their own DRM into games, and for extremely scummy practices, like doxxing the owner and forcing the shutdown of GoodOldDownloads, one of the best DDL game sites.
+IGGGames releases are safe to download on 1337x however.
 * uTorrent - What used to be one of the best torrent clients is now one you should steer clear of.
 They have been caught bundling malicious programs like cryptominers and adware into the installer, and the client has ads.
 * uTorrent Web - Owned by the same company as uTorrent.
 * Bittorrent - Owned by the same company as uTorrent.